Carefully planning your finances and retirement pension will enable you to make the most of living in France when you retire.

-First of all, unless you're from the EU, if you want to retire in France, you'll have to prove to the French authorities that you have a pension or other means of financial support, as well as a health plan to meet the cost of healthcare.
-While citizens of EU/EEA/Switzerland enjoy some health benefits (see below), it's still a good idea to take out extra cover.
+Unless you’re from the EU, you’ll have to prove to the French authorities that you have a pension or other means of financial support, as well as a health plan to meet the cost of healthcare.
+While citizens of EU/EEA/Switzerland enjoy some health benefits, it’s still a good idea to take out extra cover.

 Pensions from your home country

-If you quality for a UK state pension, you can claim it in France and have it paid directly into a French bank account in euros without incurring any transfer fees or bank charges.
-Private pensions are normally paid in sterling into a UK bank account and you have to convert and transfer it into your French account.
+If you qualify for a UK state pension, you can claim it in France and have it paid directly into a French bank account without incurring fees.
+Private pensions normally pay in sterling into a UK bank account; you have to convert and transfer it into your own French account.
 Setting up an international account with both sterling and euros avoids transfer fees.
-It's sometimes possible to agree a fixed rate of exchange for up to a year in advance via a currency broker (but check they are authorised by the Financial Conduct Authority).
+It’s sometimes possible to agree a fixed rate of exchange for up to a year in advance via a currency broker (but check if they are authorized by the Financial Conduct Authority).

 US citizens can also take their US-based pension to France.
 You’ll have to inform the US tax authorities that you’ll be paying French income tax on it.